EvaMalinina/rest-api-nodejs/README.md

 Start Backend Server

 Get inside the backend folder "server"
+Run
+> npm install
-Run npm install to install required packages
+to install required packages

+Open terminal run:
-Open terminal run npx nodemon server.js
+> npx nodemon server.js
 Open other terminal run mongod
 Open API URL on http://localhost:4000/ to view it in the browser.

-npm run build
+> npm run build

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.